averbraeck/housinggame-player/docs/flow.md

 ## 1. Login

 When a player starts the application, `jsp/player/login.jsp` is displayed.
-The data of the logi screen is sent to `/login`, which corresponds to the `PlayerLoginServlet`, whose `doPost()` method is called.
+The data of the login screen is sent to `/login`, which corresponds to the `PlayerLoginServlet`, whose `doPost()` method is called.
 The `doPost()` method checks the login credentials.
 On successful login, the player's data is retrieved from the database (or created in the database on first login), and the player is redirected to the screen corresponding to its `PlayerState`.
 The method responsible for redirecting the player is `PlayerStateUtils.redirect()`.

 ## 2. Player screen